HARRY SMITH 1896–1919

 Betsy Todd was the wife of Alfred Lawrence Todd who had been employed at Saxondale Hospital since before the war.

 From the UK Army Registers of Soldiers’ Effects, 1901-1929:

 Money left £27 3s 7d including a war gratuity of £13.
 Authorised to his father Walter on October 3rd 1920.
 Date of death given as August 13th, 1919.

 Funeral conducted by C. Baggaley (see his biography) at St Mary’s church.
-Buried in Radcliffe cemetery and shares a Commonwealth War Graves headstone and grave with Bernard Fitzgerald, a fellow hospital patient who also suffered from mental health problems.
+Buried in Radcliffe cemetery and shares a Commonwealth War Graves headstone and grave with Bernard Fitzgerald, a fellow hospital patient.

-The Suffolk Regiment have been unable to provide further information about Harry Smith’s war service other than confirming that he served in Egypt.
+The Suffolk Regiment have been unable to provide further information about Harry Smith’s war service other than confirming that his service in Egypt.

 Reason for inclusion on Radcliffe on Trent Roll of Honour

 Died at Notts.
 County War Hospital and buried in Radcliffe on Trent cemetery.